MicrosoftDocs/architecture-center/docs/example-scenario/integration/queues-events-content.md

 ### Scenario details

-The preceding architecture builds on the simpler [basic enterprise integration][basic-enterprise-integration] architecture that uses [Azure Logic Apps][logic-apps] to orchestrate workflows directly with back-end systems and [Azure API Management][apim] to create catalogs of APIs.
+The preceding architecture builds on the simpler [basic enterprise integration architecture][basic-enterprise-integration] that uses [Azure Logic Apps][logic-apps] to orchestrate workflows directly with back-end systems and uses [Azure API Management][apim] to create catalogs of APIs.

 This version of the architecture adds two components that help make the system more reliable and scalable: